Sherlock-Photography/QuantumMirror/README.md

 This app for Android-based Sony cameras (e.g. A7, A7R, A7 II, A7R II, but not the A7 III series or newer) submits photos to the DALL-E 2 AI, and uses it to generate variants of the photos you take.

-See a list of maybe-compatible cameras here:
+See a list of maybe-compatible cameras here (I only tested the app on my A7R and α5000):

 https://openmemories.readthedocs.io/devices.html